-a) Multifamily Rental Development Loan Requirements.
+a) Rental Development Loan Requirements

-- i) Award amounts are limited to available funding as limited in the application process and respective applicant pool.
-The minimum loan may not be less than \$1,000 per NSP1-PI assisted unit.
-The Department's underwriting guidelines in 10 TAC §1.32 will be used, which set as a feasibility criterion a 1.15 debt coverage ratio minimum.
-Developments involving rehabilitation must establish that the rehabilitation will substantially improve the condition of the housing and the scope, specifications and costs must be outlined in a Property Condition Assessment pursuant to 10 TAC §1.36.
-When NSP1-PI funds are used for a rehabilitation development the entire property must be brought up to the applicable property standards, pursuant to 24 CFR §92.251(a) (1) and as outlined herein. - ii) When the Department funds will be in a first lien position and funds are to be used for new construction, redevelopment and/or rehabilitation, assurance of completion of the development in the form of payment and performance bonds in the full amount of the construction contract is required.
+i.
+The minimum loan may not be less than \$1,000 per NSP1-PI assisted unit or as otherwise restricted in this NOFA.
+The Department's underwriting guidelines in 10 TAC \$1.32 will be used, which set as a feasibility criterion a 1.15 debt coverage ratio minimum.
+Developments involving rehabilitation of five or more rental units must establish that the rehabilitation will substantially improve the condition of the housing and the scope, specifications and costs must be outlined in a Property Condition Assessment pursuant to 10 TAC §1.36.
+When NSP1-PI funds are used for a rehabilitation development the entire property must be brought up to the applicable property standards, pursuant to 24 CFR §92.251(a) (1) and as outlined herein.

+- ii.
+When the Department funds will be in a first lien position and funds are to be used for new construction, redevelopment and/or rehabilitation, assurance of completion of the development in the form of payment and performance bonds in the full amount of the construction contract is required.
 Such assurance of completion will run to the Department as obligee and must be documented prior to starting construction.
-The obligation must be from a surety acceptable to the Department in its sole and reasonable discretion. - iii) NSP1-PI Multifamily properties will be underwritten using the current year Real Estate Analysis Rules, except that if the Rules and the Federal or Texas NSP guidelines conflict, the provisions described in the HUD notice or described herein will govern. - iv) NSP1-PI funds may only be used for the operating reserve if a third-party lender requires that funds be allocated for operating reserves as a condition for approving their loan.
+The obligation must be from a surety acceptable to the Department in its sole and reasonable discretion.
+If there is an identify of interest between the Owner and the General Contractor, the Department may in its sole and reasonable discretion allow other methods of surety in lieu of the payment and performance bond. - iii.
+NSP1-PI rental properties will be underwritten using the current year Real Estate Analysis Rules, except that if the Rules and the Federal or Texas NSP guidelines conflict, the provisions described in the HUD notice or described herein will govern. - iv.
+NSP1-PI funds may only be used for the operating reserve if a third-party lender requires that funds be allocated for operating reserves as a condition for approving their loan.
 The amount of operating reserves may exceed amounts provided for in TDHCA's Real Estate Analysis rules only with documentation acceptable to the Department of the third-party lender's reserve requirements.
 If no third-party lender requirement is imposed in the transaction, the Department may require the developer to defer a fee or a portion of the fee to make the deposits to operating reserves until the end of the contract period.
 The Developer may not use NSP funds to pay for an on-going subsidy (or any other on-going project based rental assistance).
 The Developer is required to establish a Reserve for Replacement consistent with 10 TAC 1.37.